codewouter/milestone-project/README.md

     - The 1975 [If I Believe You](https://www.youtube.com/watch?v=_o0_q89IqVc)

 ### Acknowledgements
+- Thank you to the tutors for helping me through the parts I needed assistance with
+- Thank you to my first mentor who gave me confidence in my first website design
+- Thank you to my new mentor who showed me and went through with me how a modern day website should look like and giving me the confidence to re deisign and shape my website
+    - Half way through my project I gained a new mentor due to my original mentor changing roles within The Code Institute
+    - My new mentor talked through the design and we decided that I would make the website more modern looking
+    - Therefore I would like to say thank you to Antonija Simic for inspriring my website design
 - I received inspiration for the original top of the website design from the blog [Poppy Loves](http://www.poppyloves.co.uk/)